Envy-free Matchings in Bipartite Graphs and their Applications to Fair Division: Introduction

-A \emph{fair division problem} is a problem of allocating resources among people with different preferences, such that each person conceives his/her share as ``fair'' according to a pre-specified fairness criterion.
+A \emph{fair division problem} is a problem of allocating resources among people with different preferences, such that each person conceives his or her share as ``fair'' according to a given fairness criterion.

 The algorithms of Theorem \ref{thm:algos} directly solve two variants of a problem known as \emph{fair house assignment}.
 In this problem, the resources are indivisible, each agent must get at most a single resource, and the fairness criterion is envy-freeness.
-Part (a) solves a variant in which the goal is to maximise the number of agents assigned a house that they like, subject to envy-freeness.
+Part (a) solves a variant in which the goal is to maximise the number of agents assigned to a house that they like, subject to envy-freeness.
 Part (b) solves a variant in which each assignment of an agent to a house has a certain cost for society (e.g. the cost of building the house or of moving the agent to the house), and the goal is to minimise the total cost of the assignment, subject to envy-freeness and maximising the number of assigned agents.
-In all variants, it is allowed to leave some houses unallocated.
+Both parts solve variants in which it is allowed to leave some houses unallocated.

 Interestingly, the same algorithms, combined with Corollary \ref{thm:sufficient}, can be used as subroutines in algorithms for various other fair division problems, both of divisible and of indivisible resources, in which \emph{all} resources must be allocated.
-Each of these problems requires its own notation and definitions.
-The formal definitions are postponed to Section \ref{sec:app}; below results are presented informally.
+Each of these problems requires its own notation and definitions, which are presented formally in Sections \ref{sec:app} and \ref{sec:app-objects}.
+Our results are presented informally below.